bihchante/Blue-Cross-Assessment/README.md

 # Blue-Cross-Assessment: "file_transfer_app"
-I run a cronjob to move files from nfs location (source) to server location using python3 where ansible will be running create dockerfile specifying base image, python program to help in moving files, location to cpoy files, execute the python program, mounnt nfs location create ansible playbook
+I run a cronjob to move files from nfs location (source) to server location using python3 where ansible will be running I create dockerfile specifying base image, python program to help in moving files, location to cpoy files, execute the python program, mounnt nfs location create ansible playbook
 - specifying FTP instalation,